netdata/netdata/collectors/ebpf.plugin/README.md

     new charts for the return of these functions, such as errors.
 Monitoring function returns can help in debugging software, such as failing to close file descriptors or creating zombie processes.
 -   `update every`:  Number of seconds used for eBPF to send data for Netdata.
+-   `pid table size`: Defines the maximum number of PIDs stored inside the application hash table.

 #### Integration with `apps.plugin`